openwfm/wrf-sfire-docs/docs/training.md

 * 2022/01/23 12:30-1:30 p.m. in room SCB 4125

-* Remote participation will be also possible [zoom link coming soon], but we will not be able to help remote participants individually.
+* Remote participation will be also possible.
+See the [email announcement](https://olucdenver-my.sharepoint.com/:b:/g/personal/jan_mandel_ucdenver_edu/EdjYMTpX6kdFnj45VWT49xsB5hxW6JqxMfB0wj0BhptG6g?e=BqWny9) for the zoom link.
+We will not be able to help remote participants individually, however.

 ### Registration

 Please register [here](https://forms.office.com/r/0FN7UbtgCn).
-Optional for existing users, nut **we need to hear in advance from those who do not have an account on math-alderaan or math-compute set up yet, or can't log in for some reason.** We can set up a training account good for a week if you register at least one day in advance, but we won't have enough time to set up or fix accounts during the workshop.
-Please have your faculty research advisor [request a regular account](../accounts) if you need one.
+Optional for existing users, nut **we need to hear in advance from those who do not have an account on math-alderaan or math-compute set up yet, or can't log in for some reason.** We can set up temporary accounts for students who register at least one day in advance, but we won't have enough time to set up or fix accounts during the workshop.
+Faculty can also [request a regular account](../accounts) for themselves or their students.

 ### Agenda